-Bunge Ltd. (BG), Argentina’s second-biggest exporter, was suspended on Oct.
+Bunge Ltd. (BG:US), Argentina’s second-biggest exporter, was suspended on Oct.
 1 from the register because of unpaid income taxes since 2006, a tax official said.
 Bunge will be able to continue exporting, he told reporters at the time.

 Monsanto, which sells corn seed in Argentina, was suspended from the register in February for taxes of 40 million pesos ($8.5 million), the official said.
 The company returned to the register after it paid in August, he said.

 In a separate AFIP investigation, Monsanto may also owe $7 million in property taxes, the official said.

 Monsanto fell 1.3 percent to close at $89.30 in New York.
 Barrick slid 0.5 percent to C$39.41 in Toronto.